EibSReM/iNaturalist_Competition/README.md

 * Intel(R) Core(TM) i7-8565U CPU @ 1.80GHz   1.99 GHz
 * 20 GB Ram

+## Approach Demo
+In the folder [demo](/demo/) you can find a couple of images and a README with the expected results for demonstration purposes.

 ## References
 Van Horn G, Cole E, Beery S, Wilber K, Belongie S, Mac Aodha O, et al. (2021) Benchmarking Representation Learning for Natural World Image Collections.
 Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition 12884‑12893. http://arxiv-export-lb.library.cornell.edu/pdf/2103.16483